Housing Database · Flagler County

 Honest Caveat

-These figures reflect sales recorded in realMLS, the Northeast Florida MLS.
-Parts of Flagler County list primarily through other regional MLSs, so totals understate countywide activity.
+These figures reflect sales recorded in the Daytona Beach Area Association of REALTORS® MLS.
+Parts of Flagler County list primarily through other regional MLSs (some west Volusia listings appear on Stellar MLS), so totals understate countywide activity.
 Trends are still meaningful because coverage is consistent over time.

 Methodology